Kitware/SMQTK/docs/architecture.rst

 SMQTK Architecture Overview
 ===========================

-SMQTK provides a plugin infrastructure to allow the definition of high level interfaces and allow a number of implementations to fulfil those interfaces.
+SMQTK provides at its lowest level semantics for plugins and configuration.
+These are provided by some utility functions and two mixin classes:
+:py:class:`smqtk.utils.plugin.Pluggable` and
+:py:class:`smqtk.utils.configuration.Configurable`.
+These are explained further in the "Plugins and Configuration" section.

-Within this architecture, SMQTK provides two main categories of interfaces: algorithms and data representations.
+Subsequent to these two mixin classes, SMQTK provides two main categories of
+interfaces: algorithms and data representations.
+This organization of philosophy roughly aligns with the concept of data oriented design.
-Algorithms are usually interfaces defining a functional process where as data representation interfaces define the encapsulation of some data structure.
+Algorithms are usually interfaces defining a behavioral or transformative action(s), abstracting away how that behavior or transformation is achieved.
+Data representation interfaces define the encapsulation of some data structure, abstracting away where that data is stored..

 Building upon algorithm and data representation interfaces, there is a sub-module providing some general web services: :mod:`smqtk.web`.